-Many Spanish-inspired dishes like Spanish Rice and Lentils use a combination of grains and legumbres for not only a powerhouse of flavor but also for added protein.
-With an egg on top, this dish is a protein packed meal.
+Many Spanish-inspired dishes like Spanish Rice and Lentils use a combination of grains and legumes for not only a powerhouse of flavor but also for added protein.
+With an egg on top, this dish is a protein-packed meal.

 The beauty of this recipe is that it takes the savory flavor of a Spanish dish and adds the spiciness of a hot Indian Madras curry sauce.
 Madras curry is a combination of toasted spices with curry and chili powder together.